 *As an Amazon Associate, we earn from qualifying purchases.*

-The American Academy of Dermatology (ADA) recommends using sunscreen daily to greatly reduce the chances of skin cancer.
+The American Academy of Dermatology (ADA) recommends using sunblock daily to greatly reduce the chances of skin cancer.
 We know we should wear it, but why?
-The sun emits harmful ultraviolet rays year-round, which can harm the skin, age it prematurely, and damage your skin cells' DNA leading to melanoma.
-Cancer of the skin is the most common of all cancers, so using sunscreen for every skin type is suggested by the American Cancer Society.
+The sun emits harmful ultraviolet rays year-round, which can harm the skin, age it prematurely, and damage your skin cells’ DNA leading to melanoma.
+Cancer of the skin is the most common of all cancers, so using sunblock for every skin type is suggested by the American Cancer Society.

 The AAD recommends that everyone use broad-spectrum protection against UV rays (UVA and UVB), an SPF 30 or higher, and is water-resistant.
 So feel free to use your SPF 50, but skip the SPF 15.